-No, Neighbourly is B Corp - a for-profit company with a social mission.
-This enables us to scale sustainably and provide a platform which is free for charities to use.
+Neighbourly is B Corp which means we are a for-profit company with a social mission.
+This enables us to scale sustainably and provide a platform and service which is free for charities and community organisations.

-When an individual makes a donation to a charity, Neighbourly charges a small transaction fee to cover costs.
+When an individual makes a donation to a charity on the platform, we charge a small transaction fee to cover costs.
 This is 5% of the gross donation amount, excluding any Gift Aid declaration (which is exempt).
-There are no additional fees.

 We currently accept charities and community groups from the United Kingdom, Republic of Ireland, Isle of Man, Jersey and Guernsey.

 You can view all the charity pages, company pages and campaigns on the site without an account.
 However, with an account you can:

 Log in and head to your dashboard - from here you can amend your profile, password and email address.
 You can also access preferences and connect your social media accounts.

 A good cause page on Neighbourly is a free space for charities, community groups, CICs and schools to raise awareness, ask for help and receive donations of money, volunteer time and surplus food and products from businesses.
 Good cause pages can also be used to set up volunteer events and fundraising pots for individuals to support.
 Each page includes an ongoing record of donations and social impact.

 If you are new to Neighbourly, you can create a page on this link.

 If you already have a page, you should not create a second one for the same organisation.
 Log in and you’ll land on your dashboard where you’ll see a link to your existing page, and an edit icon that lets you make changes.

 You can check if your organisation already has a page on Neighbourly by searching here.